 Alumni volunteers serve as useful representatives for a university and college, helping to plan and coordinate events, programs and initiatives.
 Opportunities vary by school, but when it comes to volunteering, institutions should follow two simple ideas: make it easy and recognize volunteers.
-Alumni should not have to extensively search their alma mater website for available volunteer activities, and universities should recognize and thank participants for their time and energy.
 In this brief, Corporate Insight presents four best practices on alumni volunteerism, drawing from our Alumni Monitor Updates, which tracks 45 schools from a wide range of endowment sizes.

 School must employ magazines as an effective method of outreach to alert alumni and supporters about recent news, upcoming events and sparking increased donations.
 This report examines the hard-copy magazines available for eight schools covered by the Alumni Monitor coverage group.

 Create Well-Designed Graphics: Make Infographics Clean and Simple Colleges and universities must design infographics in an easily digestible manner where alumni can clearly read the content and limit the amount of scrolling to view the entire graphic.
 Professional, well-designed graphics capture a reader’s attention.Keep Branding in Mind: Incorporate School Logos and Colors The most effective infographics incorporate school colors, logos or other recognizable features.
 When readers scan the infographic, the colors and logos should easily help identify the school publishing the graphic and draw an association that is both familiar and professional.
 This brief showcases five infographics from universities within the Alumni Monitor cover group.